Avatar

 July 2023 – Present

-Tutor (part-time), University of Glasgow
+Graduate Teaching Assistant (part-time), University of Glasgow

 I work within the College of Medical, Veterinary and Life Sciences as a Tutor/ Graduate Teaching Assistant.
 This involves supporting Undergraduate and MSc students in Biology and Statistics courses by facilitating tutorials, practical classes, and assessments.
 I also contribute to marking and feedback processes.